samiazirar/MAGI-1/README.md

 ## 🔥🔥🔥 Latest News

+- May 14, 2025: Added Dify DSL for prompt enhancement 🎉 — import it into Dify to boost prompt quality!
 - Apr 30, 2025: MAGI-1 4.5B distill and distill+quant models are coming soon 🎉 — we’re putting on the final touches, stay tuned!
 - Apr 30, 2025: MAGI-1 4.5B model has been released 🎉.
 We've updated the model weights — check it out!
 - Apr 21, 2025: MAGI-1 is here 🎉.
 We've released the model weights and inference code — check it out!